0xffff-one/0xffff-lib/README.md

     deps = [
         # We need to import the module we want to test
         "//src/collections:vector",
-        # New module; or "//src/matrix:matrix"
+        # New module, note "//src/matrix:matrix" is also acceptable
         "//src/matrix",

-        // Import googletest to our tests.
+        // Import `googletest` to our tests.
         "@googletest//:gtest_main",
     ],
 )